-Metrics Technology provides technical support to customers for one year after the purchase of the Metrics ICV software.
-This support period includes a ninety day period when telephone support is available.
+Metrics Technology provides technical support to customers for one year after the purchase of the Metrics software.
+This support period includes a ninety-day period when telephone support is available.
 The remainder of the year's support is provided by email.
-Please refer to the Metrics Technology website www.metricstech.com for options available to extend the support period.
+Information on how to set-up instruments can be found under the HELP tab of the software.
+Please visit our website at www.metricstech.com to register your software and obtain your log-in credentials.
+Your account will be activated within 24 hours.